Police and Protesters Clash in Violent Weekend Across the US

 Protesters in Oakland, California, set fire to a courthouse, damaged a police station, broke windows, spray-painted graffiti, shot fireworks and pointed lasers at officers after a peaceful demonstration Saturday evening turned to unrest, police said.

 In Virginia's capital, Richmond, a dump truck was torched as several hundred protesters and police faced off late Saturday during a demonstration of support for the protesters in Portland.
-Police declared it to be an “unlawful assembly” at around 11 p.m. used what appeared to be tear gas to disperse the group.
+Police declared it to be an “unlawful assembly” at around 11 p.m. and used what appeared to be tear gas to disperse the group.
+Five people were arrested in the incident and charged with unlawful assembly.
+A sixth person was also arrested and charged with rioting and assault on a law enforcement officer.

 And in Baltimore, people from a group of nearly 100 demonstrators spray-painted anti-police messages on a Fraternal Order of Police building and adjacent sidewalks on Saturday night, The Baltimore Sun reported.

-Associated Press writers Gillian Flaccus, Sara Cline, Sally Ho and Chris Grygiel contributed to this report.
+Associated Press writers Gillian Flaccus and Sara Cline in Portland, Oregon, and Sally Ho and Chris Grygiel in Seattle contributed to this report.